Board of Directors, 2022-2023

 Brandon earned his B.A. in Government and a minor in Communication from CSU Sacramento.
 He was born and raised in downtown Sacramento.

-A lifelong Californian, she was born in North Hollywood, raised in Tulare, and graduated from CSU Sacramento with her B.A in Government and Minor in Spanish.
-She brings a background of State legislative, local government, and association management experience to the firm.
+A lifelong Californian, she was born in North Hollywood, raised in Tulare, and graduated from CSU Sacramento with her B.A in Government and Minor in Spanish in 2018.
+She brings a background of state legislative, local government, and association management experience.